-- (1) The number and primary presenting conditions of individuals receiving treatment from the facility under a petition of involuntary commitment. - (2) The number of individuals for whom an involuntary commitment proceeding was initiated at the facility, who were referred to a different facility or program. - (3) The reason for referring the individuals described in subdivision (2) of this section to a different facility or program, including the need for more intensive medical supervision."
+- (1) The number and primary presenting conditions of individuals receiving treatment from the facility under a petition of involuntary commitment. - (2) The number of individuals for whom an involuntary commitment proceeding was initiated at the facility, who were referred to a different facility or program. - (3) The reason for referring the individuals described in subdivision (2) of this section to a different facility or program, including the need for more intensive medical supervision." - SECTION 22.
+G.S.
+122C-261 reads as rewritten: - "§ 122C-261.

-"§ 122C-261.
 Affidavit and petition before clerk or magistrate when immediate hospitalization is not necessary; custody order.